Cost Of Living For a Family in Delhi 2025

 MINIMUM AVERAGE MAXIMUM

-Chart showing the prices and cost of utility, energy, water, and gas in Delhi
+Chart showing the prices and cost of utility, energy, water, and gas for a family in Delhi

 Utility cost (monthly)